The most important HR issues are:

 - Retaining employees

-- 48% of HR decision-makers think it is extremely/very important to tailor benefits offerings to employees at different levels or life stages, but only 37% do so.
+- 46% of HR decision-makers think it is extremely/very important to tailor benefits offerings to employees at different levels or life stages, yet only 35% of medium-sized companies do so.

-- 41% of HR decision-makers at large businesses believe their employees are extremely/very knowledgeable about benefits offered at their organizations.
+- Just 38% of HR decision-makers at medium-sized companies believe their employees are extremely/very knowledgeable about benefits offered at their organizations.

-- 61% of large companies use a broker or benefits consultant to help determine benefits options.
+- 75% of medium-sized companies use a broker or benefits consultant to help determine benefits options, the highest percentage among companies of all sizes.

-- The majority of large businesses (60%) say their employees understand their company’s benefits communications, but only 26% of large businesses survey or measure their employees’ understanding of benefits communications.
+- The majority of medium-sized businesses (60%) say their employees understand their company’s benefits communications, but only 27% survey or measure their employees’ understanding of benefits communications.

-- 43% of HR decision-makers say it is extremely/very important to customize their benefits communication approaches to employees at different levels or life stages, but only 31% do so.
+- 41% of HR decision-makers say it is extremely/very important to customize benefits communication approaches to employees at different levels or life stages, but only 26% do so.

-- When it comes to benefits offerings, truly understanding what employees want is a top benefits challenge for 15% of large businesses, yet only 30% of large businesses measure or survey employee preferences or needs when it comes to benefits options.
+- When it comes to benefits offerings, truly understanding what employees want is a top benefits challenge for 19% of medium-sized businesses; however, only 28% of medium-sized businesses survey or measure employee preferences or needs when it comes to benefits options.

-Representatives of large companies say their top challenges when adding voluntary benefits include:
+Representatives of medium-sized companies say their top challenges when adding voluntary benefits include:

 - Getting employees to understand their different options

-- 41% of large companies currently offer voluntary insurance to their employees, and just 4% say they would not consider adding new voluntary insurance products.
+- 41% of medium-sized companies currently offer voluntary insurance to their employees, and just 6% say they would not consider adding new voluntary insurance products.

-- 22% of large companies say satisfying employee demand or interest would be their primary reason for adding voluntary benefits.
+- 27% of medium-sized companies say satisfying employee demand or interest would be their primary reason for adding voluntary benefits.

-- A quarter (25%) of HR decision-makers believe their employees are extremely/very knowledgeable about voluntary benefits.
+- Just 21% of HR decision-makers believe their employees are extremely/very knowledgeable about voluntary benefits.

-Decision-makers at large companies are the most likely to believe an overall benefits package is very/extremely influential on:
+Decision-makers at medium-sized companies believe an overall benefits package is very/extremely influential on:

 - Job satisfaction